-5. Renovation of the DH System in Akmenė

-Akmenė Energija - Complex Renovation of District Heating System in Akmenė Region

-Akmenė District, Lithuania

-Technical and Organisational Description

-Akmenės energija - is a utility company, which is running a long-term project of renovating the complex of district heating system in Akmenė region, covering efficient heat generation, transmission and modernising the managerial processes of servicing end users of heat and hot water in the house holds, business and public buildings.

-Up to now, within this project the company has implemented several renovation steps in the district heating system.
-The comprehensive actions, implemented for the modernization of the entire district heating system, led to a remarkable increase in the district heating energy efficiency, such as a decrease of technical losses in district heating networks, water, electricity and fuel consumption for the generation and supply of heat.
+6. Renovation of the DH System in Akmenė Akmenė Energija - Complex Renovation of District Heating System in Akmenė Region Akmenė District, Lithuania Period of the Retrofitting Project: 2000 - 2016 Project Summary Technical and Organisational Description Akmenės energija - is a utility company, which is running a long-term project of renovating the complex of district heating system in Akmenė region, covering efficient heat generation, transmission and modernisation of the managerial processes of heat and hot water in the house holds, business and public buildings.
+Up to now, within the retrofitting project the company has implemented several renovation steps in the district heating system.
+The comprehensive actions, implemented for the modernization of the entire district heating system, led to a significant increase in energy efficiency of the district heating system.
+The technical losses of water, electricity and fuel consumption for the generation and supply of heat were decreased.
 In 2011, the company received the Euroheat & Power Award for outstanding achievements in demonstrating local Energy leadership in providing clean, sustainable energy solutions to mitigate climate change.